-Crystal or Ceramic Resonator for Multiple I/O Applications - HT82M9AE
+Crystal for Multiple I/O Applications

 Note: The resistance and capacitance for the reset circuit should be designed in such a way as to ensure that the VDD is stable and remains within a valid operating voltage range before bringing RES to high.
+Components with \ are used for EMC issue.